 Whether you’re shopping in-store or online, finding the perfect tool can be pretty confusing with so much choice out there!
 But don’t worry, we’ve got you covered.

 Recognisable by their thin upper end and a thicker lower end, a cone-shape wand is amazing for creating curls of various shapes and sizes.
 The larger side can be used to create fuller, larger coils, while the smaller end is perfect for tight ringlets.

 A straight wand creates curls that are equal in shape and size throughout your hair, allowing you to achieve a more uniform look.
 This type of curling iron is ideal for those with naturally straight hair who want that beach waves look, as it can be used to curl inwards or outwards.

 These tools – usually sized between 13mm and 19mm – are great for producing tighter curls and twists.
-So, if you’re looking to create mountains of coils for a really voluminous look, slim wands are the one for you.
+So, if you’re looking to create ’80s-inspired corkscrew curls, they’re perfect.

 If you want curls that are a little softer, then definitely try out a medium-sized curling wand with a barrel approximately 25mm in width.
 Amazingly versatile, these wands are fantastic for creating natural-looking waves and curls, working brilliantly for various hair lengths and types, too.

 With a much larger barrel size, these curlers can give you a looser and more romantic style.
 Usually around 32mm in width, bigger curlers are perfect for adding beautiful waves to super-long hair, for a more natural and polished look.

 For thin or fine hair